git-pull/tao-of-tmux/manuscript/10-technical-stuff.md

 [preprocessor directives](https://en.wikipedia.org/wiki/C_preprocessor#Conditional_compilation)
 in [`compat.h`](https://github.com/tmux/tmux/blob/master/compat.h).

-`compat.h` works in tandem with autotools to route header definitions to system headers, installed libraries or the `compat/` folder if they're not present on the system tmux is being built on.
+`compat.h` routes header definitions to system headers, installed libraries or the `compat/` folder if they're not present on the system tmux is being built on.
+This is done with the help of autotools' configuration process.

 `autogen.sh` is the file that preps the codebase to be build via the `make` command.